mattscripted/til/cheat-sheets/tech-lead.md

 - Communicate larger projects by creating a Slack channel with a fun project name
 - Give people the space to provide feedback, questions, or concerns.
 Remind them that there is space for their voice to be heard.

+It can be socially exhausting to be in plenty of conversations.
+Know your limit and block out "solo work time" so you can work effectively.

-### Delegate
+## Delegate

 - Give away as much of your work as possible, so you can use your time effectively
 - Encourage people to want to do tasks, by showing what's in it for them

 ## Redefine your success

-- As a developer, success can be measured in completing tasks with high quality
+As a developer, success can be measured in completing tasks with high quality.
+As a Tech Lead, your success changes to how well the team solves problems.

 - Broaden your impact
 - Teach others to do what you're good at doing
 - Solve the bigger problems for your team